CDCgov/trusted-intermediary/adr/015-project-structure.md

 This subproject must not depend on any of the other subprojects.
 It is kept isolated on purpose so that the tests can't be "poisoned" by the implementation.

+## Impact

+### Positive

+- **Scalability:** New plugins or features can be added without modifying the core subprojects (app and shared).

+- **Maintainability:** Clear separation of responsibilities reduces complexity.

+- **Testability:** Isolated testing at both subproject and system levels ensures robust verification.

+### Negative

+- **Initial Overhead:** Setting up the modular structure requires more effort compared to a monolithic approach.

+- **Learning Curve:** New developers may need time to understand the modular setup and plugin architecture.

+### Risks

+- **Inter-Subproject Dependencies:** Improper management could lead to accidental coupling between subprojects, reducing modularity.

+- **Under-utilization of Shared Components:** If shared becomes a dumping ground for unrelated utilities, it could introduce unnecessary complexity.

+- **Plugin Overhead:** Excessive plugin fragmentation may complicate management and integration.

 ### Related Issues

 _None_.